themosis/documentation/posttype.md

 ]);
 ```

 These statuses are registered with default properties and replace the default ones.
-If you create a new book in the wp-admin, you should see this list of statuses inside the publish metabox: Draft, Rent, Rented, Sell and Sold.
+If you create a new book in the wp-admin, you should see this list of statuses inside the publish metabox: _Draft_, _Rent_, _Rented_, _Sell_ and _Sold_.

 You can also define their properties like so: